migtools/mig-controller/docs/devguide.md

 Provides kubernetes API types.

 The `model.go` provides convenience functions to fetch k8s resources and CRs.
+All of the functions swallow `NotFound` error and return `nil`.
+This means that any error returned should be logged and returned as well.
+Also, the caller must check for the returned `nil` pointer.

 The `resource.go` provides the `MigResource` interface.
 ALL of the CRs implement this interface which defines common behavior.